-Students will begin learning the basic low polygon modeling techniques in a high-end animation program called MAYA.
+Students will begin learning the basic low polygon modeling techniques.
 Special emphasis on character design and environmental modeling will be the key to this class along with a flow into topics of human topology.
 This course is perfect for an artist or a technical-minded individual.